Coping With the Stigma of ADHD

-Taking positive action is another way to avoid the toxic effects of stereotyping.
+Taking positive action is another way to avoid the negative effects of stereotyping.
 Joining others in the struggle to do away with discrimination is empowering.
 So, when you encounter biased, belittling portrayals of people with ADHD in the media, write a letter to the people responsible for those portrayals.

 If you’re not already involved with advocacy groups, like CHADD and ADDA, consider getting involved.
 Or contact your elected representatives to ask them to consider needed policy changes, such as parity.
 This means putting insurance coverage for mental health problems, like ADHD, on an equal footing with coverage for physical illnesses.

 What can parents do to help protect their ADHD children?

 If you’re the parent of a child with ADHD, make sure that he or she understands what that means.
 ADHD should never be used as an excuse, but it probably explains why your child has trouble doing certain things, and why she or he might have to work a little harder than other kids to get the same results.

 Make sure your child’s school understands that ADHD is a legitimate disorder — and that it may be legally obligated to provide accommodations.